s-arora-1987/sawyer_irl_project/README.md

    [Moveit Install](https://moveit.ros.org/install/)

   2.)
 Now that you have a catkin workspace setup, in you src folder, git clone the following packages:
+  These packages have changes that are not a part of their default branches.
+Make sure you clone them from the links below.

    [Sawyer Moveit](https://github.com/thinclab/sawyer_moveit/tree/release-5.2.0)